malklera/mutual-funds/README.md

 I choose to make a couple of struct to dealt with all the info.
 Then write it down as a .json file

-TODO: when running saveValues() I have to check the date of the last element of each fund, if the current date is the same as the last element of the Value slice then I check if they are different I update that and not append a new one.
+TODO/DONE: when running saveValues() I have to check the date of the last element of each fund, if the current date is the same as the last element of the Value slice then I check if they are different I update that and not append a new one.

 Where do i run this check??

-I want  to run this program each time i boot my pc, then run it agan after the market close, but some day i may not be able to do so, think how and where do the checks.
+I want  to run this program each time i boot my pc, then run it again after the market close, but some day i may not be able to do so, think how and where do the checks.